 That's why we launched the Net Zero Carbon Roadmap for Aotearoa.
 This roadmap sets out the steps that New Zealand needs to take to get all our buildings zero carbon by 2050 and all new buildings zero carbon by 2030.
 It's ambitious, and it's essential.

-The roadmap also launches a set of tools to allow New Zealand building owners to benchmark their buildings and certify against a net zero carbon standard.
+The roadmap also launches a set of tools to allow New Zealanders to benchmark their buildings and certify to a net zero carbon standard.

 carbon zero for building operations

 We want to ensure

 that everyone can demonstrate their commitment to a zero carbon future,

 regardless of how far along the journey they are or how sustainable their